AdobeDocs/commerce-frontend-core/src/pages/guide/themes/images.md

 *  After you import products, which might have images of various sizes
 *  If images were resized or deleted manually from [cache](https://glossary.magento.com/cache)

 Each image assigned to a product must be resized in accordance with image [metadata](https://glossary.magento.com/metadata) defined in a module's [`view.xml`](create-storefront.md#configure-images) configuration file.
 After resizing an image, its resized copy is stored in the cache (`/pub/media/catalog/product/cache` directory).
-Magento serves storefront images from cache.
+The application serves storefront images from cache.

 Command usage: